fofr/sam-and-paul.com/source/_posts/mali-losinj-croatia.md

 For the most expensive and tastiest holiday meal we’d booked dinner at the Alfred Keller restaurant, which is part of the boutique Alhambra hotel.
 We’d fancied staying there, but they didn’t have a pool and we found there were too many steps as well.

+{% figure mali-losinj-28.jpg landscape %}
+Our view from Alhambra
+{% endfigure %}

 We dressed up smartly, and put Conway in a neat bird shirt.
 On arrival another baby was eating with a family, which relaxed us.
 We sat on the veranda overlooking the sea, the late afternoon sunshine lit up the pine forest besides us.
 Conway sat at the end of the table in his baby seat, the waiter brought him a selection of fine silver spoons for him to suck on and play with, with backups for when inevitably one would end up on the floor.

+{% figure mali-losinj-30.jpg landscape %}
+Paul and Conway, with one of his many silver spoons
+{% endfigure %}

 We kept our alcohol intake minimal, and instead of wine we celebrated with an opening Kir Royale aperitif, our go-to celebratory drink, which we drank slowly through the opening courses.